-Music technology is a growing academic field and one in which Transylvania is taking a leadership role with the development of this major.
+Music technology is a growing academic field and one in which Transylvania University in Lexington, Kentucky, is taking a leadership role with the development of the music technology major.
 There is an increasing demand in the world of academic and professional music for liberally educated people who are fine musicians and understand the art, language and science of digital music making.
 We are one of the few liberal arts colleges in the country to offer a bachelor of arts degree in music technology and have a full-time professor who is a specialist in this area.

 The music technology major is structured in a liberal arts context.
 The student must first be a musician and fulfill requirements that all music majors complete, including ensemble participation, private lessons, composition and recitals.